sebarmeli/JAIL/README.md

 * `callbackAfterEachImage`    : function that will be called after each image is loaded - Default: ""
 * `placeholder` : location of an image (such a loader) you want to display while waiting for the images to be loaded - Default: ""
 * 'offset'      : an offset of "500" would cause any images that are less than 500px below the bottom of the window or 500px above the top of the window to load. - Default: 0
+* 'ignoreHiddenImages' : boolean to ignore hidden images to be loaded - Default: false (so hidden images are loaded)

 ## More Examples